Follow the steps below to begin using Valparaiso University’s technology resources for teaching.

 Step 8: Using the Blackboard Course Management System

 Blackboard Learn is the Valparaiso University online course management system, which allows learning to expand beyond the classroom.
 You may use Blackboard Learn in the courses you teach.

 You can access Blackboard Learn using a web browser at https://blackboard.valpo.edu.
 You will need to know your ValpoNet login and password.

 More information on the Blackboard Learn course management system> valpo.edu/vital/insttech/blackboard/

-The lynda.com Online Training Library® offers training videos on software, creative skills, and professional tools and is available 24×7 to all Valpo faculty at no additional charge.
+The Lynda.com Online Training Library® offers training videos on software, creative skills, professional tools, and much more and is available 24×7 to all Valpo faculty at no charge.
 Use this service to improve your skills, or incorporate it into your classroom to enhance your teaching.

 More information about lynda.com> valpo.edu/services/technology-training/lynda-com/